Guidance on River Crossings for Participants at the Cape Wrath Ultra™

 Special Techniques: None.
 Participants should be able to cautiously cross rivers of this height without any special techniques or considerations.

 Water Height: Knee Deep

-Special Techniques: Participants may need to select an appropriate crossing point and may wish to use trekking poles to steady themselves whilst crossing.
+Special Techniques: Participants must cross cautiously and will need to select an appropriate crossing point and may wish to use trekking poles to steady themselves, or group together.

 Relative Height 3